ui > Modal

 In addition to building and rendering the Modal through the portal, we're also going to show a very common use-case of setting and retrieving data from this Modal.
 Try out the below example to observe this behavior.

-// Somewhere at the top of your app<div id="app-modal"/>
+// Somewhere at the top of your App that is rendered once

 Using Hooks with React Modals